WASTE MANAGEMENT ON SET

 ON LOCATION IN LONDON - QUANTUM WASTE

 If you’re in london, we recommend using Quantum Waste.
-To our knowledge, they offer the best solution for our waste, collecting and processing two streams: Food Waste and Everything Else.
+To our knowledge, they offer the best solution, collecting and processing two streams, both in clear bags: Food Waste and Everything Else.
 This makes it very simple for everyone on set to separate properly.
 Full details of their service below - they also charge per bag, giving us an incentive to produce less waste.
-A great example of saving money by going green!
+We visited their depot in Deptford (read more here), and we've since posted an update.

 HOW TO SAVE MONEY BY REDUCING WASTE:

-Encourage shoot attendees to bring reusable mugs such as KeepCups to reduce paper cup waste
+-> Encourage shoot attendees to bring reusable mugs (e.g. a KeepCup, Frank Green cup etc) to reduce paper cup waste

 |What to separate:||1.
 Food waste